 INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

-Chris Wyse is an American bassist and singer, best known for his work with The Cult, Ozzy Osbourne, Jerry Cantrell and many others.
+Chris Wyse is an American bassist and singer, best known for his work with The Cult, Ozzy Osbourne, Jerry Cantrell, and many others.
 Wyse joined The Cult permanently in 2006 and recorded three albums with the band.
-However, he left the band earlier this year.
-With Ozzy he recorded the album UNDER COVER (2005).
-In 2014, he played on Ace Frehley’s SPACE INVADER and he has been a member of Frehley’s band ever since.
+However, he left the Cult earlier this year.
+With Ozzy, he recorded the album UNDER COVER (2005).
+In 2014, he played on Ace Frehley’s SPACE INVADER.
+He’ has been a member of Frehley’s solo band ever since.
 Wyse is also a singer and bassist in his own band called The Owl, a band he founded in 2007.
-The Owl is described as “approaching through the timeless rock structures healthy experimentation and instrumental intricacy”.
-The band released their debut album in 2009, followed by the album THE RIGHT THING in April 2013.
+The Owl is described as “approaching through the timeless rock structures healthy experimentation and instrumental intricacy.”
+The band released its debut album in 2009, followed by the album THE RIGHT THING in April 2013.
 Their third album, THINGS YOU CAN’T SEE, will be published in July 2015.
-I met a good-humored Chris in June in Stockholm and here’s what he had to tell about his new job in the Ace Frehley band, his split with The Cult, the future of Owl, and much more.
-Read on!
+I met a cheerful Chris in June in Stockholm, and here’s what he had to tell about his new job in the Ace Frehley band, his split with The Cult, the future of Owl, and much more.

 ACE FREHLEY TALK

-Chris Wyse: The first time I met Ace, I got a call from The Cult drummer John Tempesta and he happened to know the producer, director of the “Behind the Player” DVD.
-I got hired to be the bass player for the day and they couldn’t find anyone, and there was other guitar players and drummers, Matt Sorum, Scotty was on there and Scotty and I already knew each other.
-Scot “Cookie Monster” Coogan was there and he and I always talked about playing together; and when I met Ace and Rachel was there too, Ace’s fiancé.
-We were like; what the hell is going on?
-Like even though it’s Ace Frehley and I grew up and Kiss was one of my biggest influences with Iron Maiden.
-It was beyond that, it was a real nice connection.
-Like a family connection where you felt like; hey, I know you.
-But it’s easy to feel that about the SPACE INVADER, because I watched him my whole life.
-But he felt the same way and it was a mutual genuine connection.
+Chris Wyse: The first time I met Ace, I got a call from The Cult drummer John Tempesta, and he happened to know the producer, director of the “Behind the Player” DVD.
+I got hired to be the bass player for the day, and they couldn’t find anyone, and there were other guitar players and drummers, Matt Sorum, Scotty was on there, and Scotty and I already knew each other.
+Scot “Cookie Monster” Coogan was there, and he and I always talked about playing together; and when I met Ace and Rachel was there too, Ace’s fiancé.
+We were like, what the hell is going on?
+Even though Ace Frehley and when I grew up, Kiss was one of my biggest influences with Iron Maiden.
+It was beyond that; it was a really nice connection.
+Like a family connection where you felt like, hey, I know you.
+But it’s easy to feel that about the SPACE INVADER because I watched him my whole life.
+But he felt the same way, and it was a genuine mutual connection.
 So I was busy with The Cult and doing Owl, and Cult and Owl.
 The Cult was on a hiatus.
 I had already recorded SPACE INVADER, a couple of tracks with Ace.
-I did “Whatever Every Girl Wants” and “Starship”.
+I did “Whatever Every Girl Wants” and “Starship.”
 So then I got invited back to record, but I wasn’t really in the band.
-I was just kind of a guest and then I was on a November tour for SPACE INVADER, while The Cult was on the hiatus.
-The situation kept growing and growing and The Cult was just starting to write, and I started recording with Ace.
-Which I have already done much of his new record, which was not out yet, the cover’s record; “Parasite”, “Cold Gin”, some cool stuff.
+I was just a guest, and then I was on a November tour for SPACE INVADER while The Cult was on the hiatus.
+The situation kept growing and growing, and The Cult was just starting to write, and I started recording with Ace.
+I have already done much of his new record, which was not out yet, the cover’s record; “Parasite,” “Cold Gin,” some cool stuff.
 I’m able to say that because he already said it, and that’s the first time he’s ever done it without Kiss.
-So I’m really happy about that, and The Cult scheduling was starting to really just drag on a bit in the sense that they didn’t have a plan.
-I just got the opportunity to record and continue with Ace, and it’s a once in a life time opportunities because he’s one of my heroes.
+So I’m pleased about that, and The Cult schedule was starting to really just drag on a bit in the sense that they didn’t have a plan.
+I just got the opportunity to record and continue with Ace, and it’s a once-in-a-lifetime opportunity because he’s one of my heroes.
 He’s one of my favorite guitar players on the planet.
-So I decided when he offered me the gig, that maybe it was time to really express myself in a new way as I get a bass solo every night.
-I also get to sing lead vocals and I’m singing harmony all night.
+So I decided when he offered me the gig that maybe it was time to really express myself in a new way as I get a bass solo every night.
+I also get to sing lead vocals, and I’m singing harmony all night.
 Part of the reason why beyond Ace, which I absolutely love is, in his music and the whole thing.
 But it’s also Richie Scarlet and Scot Coogan that really drew me to the band.
-My Cult boys are my brothers but it just was time for something new.
-People for the first time were seeing me in this way.
-They are seeing the bass solo and the singing and they didn’t even realize I was able to do that or had that within me.
+My Cult boys are my brothers, but it just was time for something new.
+People, for the first time, we’re seeing me in this way.
+They see the bass solo and the singing, and they didn’t even realize I was able to do that or had that within me.
 So it’s a nice change.
-Ace is very gracious about the stage and I get to really perform and be a wild man and this band is like a pack of wolves.
+Ace is very gracious about the stage, and I get to really perform and be a wild man, and this band is like a pack of wolves.
 I like the feeling of the gang.
 So I went with it, so I’m not doing The Cult right now.
-But they are my brothers and we are friends, so it’s not like the door is slammed or anything either way.
+But they are my brothers, and we are friends, so it’s not like the door is slammed or anything either way.

 Chris Wyse: When I was eight years old, I saw KISS ALIVE and KISS ALIVE II.
 When I was growing up, I’m a ’70s kid.
 I was just a little kid watching, reading comic books rather and listening to Rock N Roll.
-When I saw Kiss, I was like there was nothing better than being a super hero rock star.
-So Ace is the super hero rock star, and that was my impression as a young boy.
-But now as a professional I really appreciate the music and how much verocity is in the music, this is not for the casual musicians.
-This is real music, and we sweat hard every night as you’ve seen and it’s challenging, because of all the energy.
+When I saw Kiss, I was like there was nothing better than being a superhero rock star.
+So Ace is the superhero rock star, and that was my impression as a young boy.
+As a professional, I really appreciate the music and how much velocity is in the music.
+This is not for casual musicians.
+This is real music, and we sweat hard every night, as you’ve seen, and it’s challenging because of all the energy.
 So I’m really proud to be with one of my favorite guitar players of all time.

-Richie Scarlet mentioned that there are also plans for the next Ace Frehley studio album as well, with all original material?
+Richie Scarlet mentioned that there are also plans for the next Ace Frehley studio album and all original material?

-Chris Wyse: There is talk of that and I have a good feeling, there is going to be a good run with Ace.
+Chris Wyse: There is talk of that, and I feel there will be a good run with Ace.
 Ace is back.

 THE CULT TALK

 Let’s talk next about The Cult.
 I remember seeing you a couple of times with the band.
-I think that first time was in Porisphere Festival in Finland when that hurricane thing happened and one of the stages collapsed.
+The first time was at Porisphere Festival in Finland when that hurricane thing happened, and one of the stages collapsed.
 Remember that?

 Chris Wyse: Of course.